carlomazzaferro/bitbar-CryptoBar/README.md

 ## Installation
 Install [BitBar](https://getbitbar.com/), and run it.
 Choose a Plugin Directory (needs to be empty).
 Then download this repo, copy all the contents (except the README.md) to the Plugin Directory.
+Fire terminal, navigate to the plugin directory and run `chmod +x main.py`

 ## Configuration
 Add your holdings to the `holdings.json` file in order to display your portfolio valuation.
 More coins can be added